peterthehan/create-discord-bot/README.md

 ## Run Bot

 1. `npm start`
 2. The bot should go from offline to online.
-Verify the bot is working by using the `.ping` command.
+Verify the bot is working by using the `ping` command.

+> The default command prefix is `.`.

 🎉 You're ready to create your own Discord bot! 🎉